Jeremy Myerson Keynote Speaker

 Jeremy Myerson began his career as an arts journalist and editor, and worked titles such as The Stage, Design and Creative Review before becoming founder-editor of Design Week magazine in 1986.
 In 1999, he co-founded the Helen Hamlyn Centre for Design, the Royal College of Art’s largest research centre, and went on to lead large studies in the workplace field.

 The author of more than 20 books, his future-of-work titles include “The 21st Century Office” (2003), “New Demographics, New Workspace” (2010),“Time & Motion: Redefining Working Life” (2014) and “Life of Work” (2015).
-In summer 2021, his new book “Designing a World for Everyone: 30 Years of Inclusive Design” is published by Lund Humphries.
-This explores how designing for diversity has the potential to remodel our workplaces, homes and communications.
+In July 2021, his new book “Designing a World for Everyone: 30 Years of Inclusive Design” was published by Lund Humphries.
+This book explores how designing for diversity has the potential to remodel our workplaces, homes and communications.
 In 2022, his co-authored book (with Philip Ross) on the emerging contours of the post-pandemic workplace, “Unworking: The Reinvention of the Modern Office” will be published by Reaktion Books/University of Chicago.

 Jeremy has spoken at leading conferences and corporate events around the world and sits on the advisory boards of design institutes in the UK, The Netherlands, South Korea and Switzerland.
 His awards include an Honorary Doctorate from the Royal College of Art, an Inclusive Design Champion award from the Include Conference’s scientific committee, and being named by Wired magazine as one of Britain’s 100 most influential people in digital technology.

 - What happens to our offices after the Covid-19 pandemic?

 - Designing for diversity and inclusion in the workplace

 - The latest design and technologies ideas for the new world of work

 - Designing for resilience in the post-pandemic city